jmsMoura/obsidian-jwpub-bible-verses/docs/INSTALLATION.md

 - **Cannot Enable Plugin**: Try restarting Obsidian
 - **Missing Icons**: Check if the plugin is enabled in Settings > Community Plugins

-For additional help, refer to the [README](README.md) or contact the developer.
+For additional help, refer to the [main documentation](README.md) or contact the developer.